 What Is Obsessive Compulsive Disorder?

-OCD is an anxiety-based condition, in which a person experiences repetitive and distressing thoughts or images (known as ‘obsessions’), which are followed by forced actions (known as ‘compulsions’) to alleviate anxiety.
-Obsessions feel out of control, involuntary, intrusive and are disturbing.
+OCD is an anxiety-based condition, in which a person experiences repetitive and distressing thoughts or images (known as ‘obsessions’).
+These are followed by impulsive actions (known as ‘compulsions’) to alleviate anxiety.
+Obsessions often feel out of control, involuntary, intrusive and are disturbing.
 Although the individual usually recognises that obsessions do not make sense, these obsessions take up much time and lead to considerable anxiety.
 Typically, a person will carry out a compulsion following an obsession in order to reduce the anxiety.

-Psychologists at The Mental Health Company can assist clients with significant difficulties encountered by Obsessive Compulsive Disorder (OCD).
+Our team of qualified clinicians can assist clients with significant difficulties encountered by Obsessive Compulsive Disorder (OCD).
 Speaking to our psychologists can help determine what treatment is suitable for you.
-OCD may considerably diminish a person’s well-being and functioning and cause significant interference in work, relationships, and routine so treatment with a Psychologist is advised to help manage symptoms.
-We provide most effective treatment for OCD, cognitive-behavioral therapy.
-This will not only help break your habit of responding to compulsive behaviour but improve your self-esteem, energy and time.
+OCD may considerably diminish a person’s well-being and functioning and cause significant interference in work, relationships, and routine.
+We can help you learn how to manage your symptoms through various types of treatments and techniques.
+Please read our team bios or contact our admin team to discuss your needs and the best match for you.